Session Types Available for the MSS Annual Meeting

 Open Sessions

-These formal sessions include the presentation of completed papers.
+Participants in formal paper sessions deliver oral presentations of completed papers.
+Each session will include presentation of 3-5 papers, followed by a period of discussion.
 Though presenters only submit an abstract, session presiders may request completed papers by March 1.
 Presiders may serve as discussants or may recruit others to do so.
+When submitting to a formal paper session, participants are asked to identify Regular and/or Special Topics that reflect the content of the paper.
 Individual papers will be grouped with papers of similar topics to form a complete session.
-Note that there is a general list of topics for submission as well as Open Call Paper Sessions that can be reviewed for submission.
-These sessions are open for all to submit.

 In the spirit of exploring multiple modalities for presentation and technology formats, including using apps/smart devices to distribute presentation notes, we are here to support you.
 If you know you will not be using hotel AV equipment (projector/screen equipment) for your presentation, please indicate that upon submission.
 Note that our conference meeting app also allows for presentations and handouts to be uploaded.